Viking (2016 film): Release

 UK based Red Arrow International will sell the movie internationally.
 A screening for potential buyers was arranged at the 2016 American Film Market.
 They received 200 inquiries from 45 territories to buy the movie.
-The Russian News Agency reported on January 19, 2017 that ‘Viking’ had been sold to more than 60 countries, including Germany, Spain, Belgium, Switzerland, China, South Korea, United Kingdom, Italy, and most of Latin America, even though it was partially filmed in a Russian-annexed territory of Crimea (mostly recognized as a part of Ukraine).
+The Russian News Agency reported on 19 January 2017, that ‘Viking’ had been sold to more than 60 countries, including Germany, Spain, Belgium, Switzerland, China, South Korea, United Kingdom, Italy, and most of Latin America, even though it was partially filmed in a Russian-annexed territory of Crimea (mostly recognized as a part of Ukraine).

 Viking was released in China on 10,000 screens under a deal closed between Central Partnership and Chinese distributors Flame Node Entertainment and Beijing United Film Artists Co.

-The film was released in Germany on DVD and Amazon Prime Video (SVOD service) on April 29.
-It will have its Swiss premier at the Neuchatel International Fantastic Film Festival on July 4.
+The film was released in Germany on DVD and Amazon Prime Video (SVOD service) on 29 April.
+It will have its Swiss premier at the Neuchatel International Fantastic Film Festival on 4 July.

-Viking was released in the United Kingdom on September 18, 2017, and in France on 10 October 2017, at the Absurde Seance festival.
+Viking was released in the United Kingdom on 18 September 2017, and in France on 10 October 2017, at the Absurde Seance festival.

 In total, this film has been sold to over 80 territories, becoming one of Russia's biggest international sellers in 2017.

 The movie was released in the US via Amazon Prime Video in October 2018.

 Marketing

 The first official teaser trailer was shown during a closed pitch event with the management of the Russian Ministry of Culture and chairmen of Cinema Foundation of Russia.

 In September 2015, Central Partnership distribution studios announced the release date for the film as 22 December 2016.
 On 19 November 2015, Film Direction and Channel One Russia released the official trailer to the public.

-The film was presented on October 1, 2016, as part of Comic-Con Russia 2016, and a large sword fight was performed by the film's stuntmen, replicating a fight scene from the movie.
+The film was presented on 1 October 2016, as part of Comic-Con Russia 2016, and a large sword fight was performed by the film's stuntmen, replicating a fight scene from the movie.

 Exclusive materials specially prepared for the convention were shown, including a "live" trailer - stunt show at the stand, which was built in the form of an old Russian outpost.
 Visitors to the event could participate in competitions on knowledge of Russian history, try on costumes of the characters of the film and take pictures with props.

 The set and the scenery used in the production were used to create Russia's first movie-based theme park, which opened in May 2016 near the village of Perevalnoye, Crimea.

 Reception

-Despite the overwhelming marketing and advertisement campaign, the film received low reviews in the Russian press.
-Many critics in magazines like Afisha, Time Out Russia and GQ Russia praised the movie's visuals, but derided the story and the biased portrayal of medieval Russians.
-The public criticised the film for strong Christian propaganda and significant derailment from historical facts, as well as bad camerawork and rather low production quality despite an enormous budget.
+Despite the overwhelming marketing and advertising campaign, the film received low reviews in the Russian press.
+The film was praised for its visuals, but the story and portrayal of medieval Russians were criticized by critics from Afisha, Time Out Russia, and GQ Russia.